sync:: atomic:: spin_loop_hint

 pub fn spin_loop_hint()

-Signals the processor that it is entering a busy-wait spin-loop.
+Signals the processor that it is inside a busy-wait spin-loop ("spin lock").

 Upon receiving spin-loop signal the processor can optimize its behavior by, for example, saving power or switching hyper-threads.

 spin_loop_hint does not interact with the operating system.

 Spin locks can be very efficient for short lock durations because they do not involve context

 switches or interaction with the operating system.
 For long lock durations they become wasteful

 however because they use CPU cycles for the entire lock duration, and using a

 std::sync::Mutex is likely the better approach.
 If actively spinning for a long time is

 required, e.g. because code polls a non-blocking API, calling